React Component Life Cycle

 Diagram Source: https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

-There are some basic and main methods in react component life cycle:
+There are some basic and main methods in the react component life cycle:

-• render() method: This render method is used to render the DOM or you can say with the help of render method we can show our application. render should be pure which won’t give you different output for same input simply, this won’t give you side effect.
+• render() method: This render method is used to render the DOM or you can say with the help of the render method we can show our application. render should be pure which won’t give you different output for the same input simply, this won’t give you a side effect.
 Also, they are immutable functions.
-It runs during the mounting and updating the component.
+It runs during the mounting and updating of the component.

-• componentDidUpdate: This method runs if component gets some changes in it like state changes or props changes. componentDidUpdate method runs every time when we change something in application.
+• componentDidUpdate: This method runs if the component gets some changes in it like state changes or props changes. componentDidUpdate method runs every time we change something in the application.

-• componentWillUnmount : This method is called just before destruction or unmounting the component.
+• componentWillUnmount : This method is called just before the destruction or unmounting of the component.
 Basically, it is used to perform cleanups.

 Mounting

-As we discussed, mounting phase is the initial phase of the component life cycle.
-There are 4 lifecycle method in mounting phase:
+As we discussed, the mounting phase is the initial phase of the component life cycle.
+There are 4 lifecycle methods in the mounting phase:

 constructor()

-constructor is the JavaScript method, it called automatically when we create object of the constructor.
-Generally, we use it to call super() class in react when we’re creating state or using props.
+constructor is the JavaScript method, it is called automatically when we create an object of the constructor.
+Generally, we use it to call the super() class in react when we’re creating a state or using props.
 React uses the constructor to pass props to the parent component.

 constructor(props){